God Believes in You!

 The forbidden tree was not an obedience test, as in, fail the test and God will punish you.
-The forbidden tree was an opportunity to trust God.
+The forbidden tree was an invitation to trust God.
 Tragically, we didn’t and we paid a price.

 Instead, he made things right, indeed, even better than before, because he still believes in us, he still thinks the best of us, and he longs for us to trust him back.

 Is this not the greatest untold story of human history?

 True, we responded by crashing the car.
-But don’t miss the bigger point, which is this: Knowing what we would do, and knowing how much it would cost him to repair the damage, God went ahead and did it anyway.
+But don’t miss the bigger point: Knowing what we would do, and knowing how much it would cost him to repair the damage, God did it anyway.

-“God believes in you
+God believes in you

 You won’t hear this message from manmade religion.
 Instead you will be asked, “Do you believe in God?”
 And if you hesitate to answer, religion will try to manipulate you with carrots and sticks.

-But this is not love.
-Love makes no threats.
-“Love doesn’t force itself on others” (1 Cor.
+This is not love.
+Love makes no threats, and “love doesn’t force itself on others” (1 Cor.
 13:5, MSG).
-And this is not the gospel of Jesus Christ.
-“You did not choose me, but I chose you” (John 15:16).
+Nor does this reveal the One who said, “You did not choose me, but I chose you” (John 15:16).

 A back-to-front gospel says, “Believe in God or pay the price.”
 But the gospel of grace declares, “God believes in you.”

-Last night it would’ve been the easiest thing for me to take my boy’s book by force and put it where he couldn’t reach it.
+Last night it would’ve been easy for me to take my boy’s book and put it where he couldn’t reach it.
 I could coerce him into doing the right thing because I’m stronger than him.